Some Last Thoughts on the Draft

 • The Pirates take Parker Bangs, a RHP out of the University of South Carolina in the 46th round.
 Great name.

-• In the 31st round the Giants tabbed Diego Seastrunk, which is also an awesome name.
+• In the 31st round the Giants tabbed Diego Seastrunk, which is just an awesome name.

 • With the last pick of the 40th round the Angels took Muhammad Ali's adopted 18 year old son, Assad Ali, who plays in the infield.